Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-NetworkProcessingHook.md

 # Summary
 [summary]: #summary

-Often there is a need to update specific netcode related systems at intervals outside of the traditional Unity MonoBehavior defined updates (FixedUpdate, Update, and LateUpdate).
-It is proposed that a new set of updates are provided to netcode related systems in order to assure tasks that require a specific order of operations are executed prior to or after game logic (MonoBehavior) related code is executed.
-As such, it is proposed that a new method for registering and invoking actions that can occur outside of the traditional MonoBehavior updates is implemented.
+Often there is a need to update specific netcode related systems at intervals outside of the traditional Unity ```MonoBehavior``` defined updates (FixedUpdate, Update, and LateUpdate).
+It is proposed that a new set of updates are provided to netcode related systems in order to assure tasks that require a specific order of operations are executed prior to or after game logic (```MonoBehaviour```) related code is executed.
+As such, it is proposed that a new method for registering and invoking actions that can occur outside of the traditional ```MonoBehaviour``` updates is implemented.

 # Motivation
 [motivation]: #motivation

-While a MonoBehavior derived class provides three different options of when to handle updates (FixedUpdate, Update, and LateUpdate), there is a need to provide an alternate set of updates, that exist outside of the MonoBehavior realm, for current and future MLAPI systems.
-The UnityEngine.LowLevel.PlayerLoop class provides the ability to register new PlayerLoopSystems to be invoked at alternate engine-level update stages (i.e. PlayerLoopSystems) that can occur prior to, during, or after all of the standard update stages offered by a MonoBehavior derived class.
+While a ```MonoBehavior``` derived class provides three different options of when to handle updates, there is a need to provide an alternate set of updates, that exist outside of the MonoBehavior realm, for current and future MLAPI systems.
+The ```UnityEngine.LowLevel.PlayerLoop``` class provides the ability to register new ```PlayerLoopSystems``` to be invoked at alternate engine-level update stages (i.e. ```PlayerLoopSystem```) that can occur prior to, during, or after all of the standard update stages offered by a ```MonoBehavior``` derived class.
 This proposal is meant to further explore the potential opportunity to provide a new set of update stages within MLAPI as well as offer users the additional flexibility to provide their own set of network update logic and/or update actions  through the registration of an alternate network update engine.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation